pmikus/terraform-nomad-elasticsearch/README.md

 Module is using [host volume](https://www.nomadproject.io/docs/job-specification/volume) to store Elastic data.

 ## License
-This work licensed under MIT License.
+This work licensed under Apache 2 License.
 See [LICENSE](./LICENSE) for full details.